irvnet/erg-smesh-starter/md/07-next-steps.md

 ### Are you interested in:

-- Expanding your vocabulary as a solutions architect?
+- Expanding your architecture vocabulary?
 - Managing service mesh as an operations specialist?
 - Using service mesh as a development specialist?
 - Working at for a vendor that prioritizes service mesh technology?

 ---

-## Expanding your vocabulary as a solutions architect
+## Expanding your architecture vocabulary

 - find organizations that drive education about cloud-native development
 - Research and compare options for managing north-south and east-west traffic